blairkwagner/Restaurant-Site-Part-3/README.md

 # Restaurant-Site-Part-3
 Restaurant Site Part 3 (Final Project)

+1.)README.md

-resturant .html will bring you to the home page
+2.)resturant .html will bring you to the home page